JGCRI/pygcam/pygcam/doc/runProject.md

 The element `<steps>` contains a series of `<step>` declarations, and has no attributes.
 Multiple `<steps>` elements are allowed.

 A `<step>` describes one step in the workflow.
-Each step has a name and a sequence number, which can be integer or float.
+Each step has a name and an integer sequence number.
 Steps (from one or more `<steps>` sections) are sorted by sequence number before execution.
-By definition, steps with the same same sequence number are order independent; they can run in any order.
+By definition, steps with the same sequence number are order independent; they can run in any order.

 Steps are generalized by using variable definitions, some of which are set directly by the user and other which are set by the runProject.py script at run-time.
 Variables